-The employees of Starpharma are critical for achieving business success.
-To ensure Starpharma remains a safe, healthy, and attractive workplace for our employees, Starpharma has established work place policies and practices.
-Policies assist Starpharma to ensure employees have engaging and satisfying roles and receive periodic feedback on performance.
-Policies provide for ongoing training and career development.
+The employees of Starpharma are critical to the company achieving business success.
+To ensure Starpharma remains a safe, healthy, and attractive workplace for our employees, Starpharma has established workplace policies and practices.
 Starpharma's code of conduct reflects the core values of the company and sets out standards of behaviour in matters including equal employment opportunity and best practice in recruitment.
-Starpharma also has a health and wellbeing policy to support employees in maintaining or adopting healthy lifestyles, recognising that employee physical and mental health has a positive impact on the individuals and culture of the organisation.
+Starpharma also has a health and well-being policy to support employees in maintaining or adopting healthy lifestyles, recognising that employee physical and mental health has a positive impact on the individuals and culture of the organisation.
 Starpharma has significantly lower rates of employee turnover than the industry average.
-This higher rate of employee retention is indicative of its positive workplace.
+This higher rate of employee retention is indicative of its positive and collegiate workplace.
+Policies assist Starpharma to ensure employees have engaging and satisfying roles and receive periodic feedback on performance and provide for ongoing training and career development.